Major overview

 What you’ll learn

-Supply chain digitalisation and demand-planning are increasingly important in this fast-evolving industry, and this course enables you to build expertise in both areas.
-You’ll also develop valuable skills in supply chain optimisation through the use of innovative simulation technologies.
+Supply chain digitalisation and demand planning are increasingly important in this industry, and this course gives you expertise in both areas.
+You’ll also use simulation technologies to develop skills in supply chain optimisation.
+You can increase your expertise and career options by completing specialisations in automation, blockchain technologies or big data.

 Detailed course structure and unit information